 The author of Silent Spring, and an important figure in modern American environmentalism.
-Her work is often credited with spurring the movement that led to the creation of the EPA (Environmental Protection Agency) and… (read full character analysis)
+Her work is often credited with spurring the movement that led to the creation of the EPA (Environmental Protection Agency) and… read analysis of Rachel Carson

 An American environmentalist whose writings urged a return to ancient relationship to the natural world.
 He was an influential figure in the development of the deep ecology movement.